TheRealKiraAI/prompt-engineering/01-building-better-prompts/exercise/README.md

 - Use Hooks
 - Work with Vercel's SDK Core, React Server Components (RSC), and User Interface (UI).

-## Running the Exercise
+## Running the Projects

 To run the solution:

 1. Navigate to the solution directory `cd solution`
-2. Run `pnpm install` to install dependencies
+2. Run `npm install` to install dependencies
-3. Run `pnpm run dev` to start the development server.
+3. Run `npm run dev` to start the development server.